 • Students must pay for lab and tech fees, books, supplies, and transportation.
 Lab and tech fees must also be paid each quarter unless the student has documentation they receive free and reduced meals from the high school.

 • Grades become part of your permanent record at both college and high school.

 How many credits can I take at SFCC?

 Visit your high school counselor and complete the Enrollment Verification Form to see the amount of tuition free college credits you are eligible to take.
 Credits above the allowable amount result in tuition charges.
 College classes below 100 level will also result in tuition charges.
 The Enrollment Verification Forms must be turned in to the Running Start office every quarter before you will be unblocked for class registration.

 Is the A.A.
 Degree available to Running Start students, and will credits earned from SFCC transfer to other institutions?

 The Associate of Arts-Direct Transfer Agreement (DTA) is a community college degree designed to transfer to most public and private four year institutions.
 SFCC offers a variety of other Degrees and Certificates.
-Credits earned from SFCC are transferable to other colleges and universities according to the guidelines of the receiving institution.
+Credits earned from SFCC can transfer to other colleges and universities according to the guidelines of the receiving institution.
 Students are encouraged to contact prospective colleges for transfer policies.

 How are my credits calculated for high school graduation?